Implementing Object-Oriented Programming in C

 标准:-std=c11

-The core idea of encapsulation is to hide the internal implementation and only expose the operational interface.
-C++ uses private and public; in C, the answer is the opaque pointer pattern.
+The core idea of encapsulation is to hide the internal implementation and expose only the operational interface.
+While C++ uses private and public, the answer in C is the opaque pointer pattern.

 Dynamic String Buffer

-Let's build a dynamic string buffer where the caller can only manipulate it through functions and never sees the internal structure.
+We will create a dynamic string buffer where the caller can only manipulate it through functions, never seeing the internal structure.
 The header file only exposes the type name and operation functions:

 // strbuf.h — 公开头文件